-Ring in the New Year with a festive project that’s as easy as it is fun.
+Ring in New Year’s Eve with a festive craft for kids hat’s as easy as it is fun.
 Using basic art supplies (and leftover holiday trimmings), you can help your little party people pop it like it’s hot when it’s time for the 10…9…8…!
 Read on to find out exactly what you’ll need to create confetti poppers at home.

 Paper Rolls (toilet or towel, whichever you have on hand)

 Construction Paper and/or wrapping paper in festive colors

 Ribbon (regular and curling)